Michanoku/odin-battleship/README.md

 #### Module Functions

-- `createGameboard()`: Creates and returns a new gameboard with optional placed ships.
+- `createGameboard()`: Creates and returns a new game board with optional placed ships.
-- `randomPlacement()`: Creates a mock gameboard and simulates random placement of ships to return to the interface for the user to consider.
+- `randomPlacement()`: Creates a mock game board and simulates random placement of ships to return to the interface for the user to consider.

 ### players.js